apache/flink/docs/apis/streaming_guide.md

 Sources can by created by using `StreamExecutionEnvironment.addSource(sourceFunction)`.
 Either use one of the source functions that come with Flink or write a custom source by implementing the `SourceFunction` interface.
 By default, sources run with parallelism of 1.
-To create parallel sources the users source function needs to implement `ParallelSourceFunction` or extend `RichParallelSourceFunction` in which cases the source will have the parallelism of the environment.
+To create parallel sources the user's source function needs to implement `ParallelSourceFunction` or extend `RichParallelSourceFunction` in which cases the source will have the parallelism of the environment.
 The parallelism for ParallelSourceFunctions can be changed after creation by using `source.setParallelism(parallelism)`.